shotgunsoftware/tk-multi-publish2/docs/index.rst

 Once the acceptance phase is complete, the user can review the items, make changes to the target context of each, provide publish descriptions, take screen grabs, and update settings.
-Additional files can also be dragged and dropped or browsed for collection.
+Additional files can also be dragged and dropped or browsed to for collection.

 Publishing
 ----------

-After the artist had taken the time to review the collected items, they can perform one of two actions.
+After the artist has taken the time to review the collected items, they can perform one of two actions;

 #.
 They can run a validation pass on the items.
-This will execute trigger a
+This will trigger a validation
-   validation pass for each task in the list in the order in which they are displayed.
+   pass for each task in the list in the order in which they are displayed.
 #.
 The user can also decide to run the full publish pass.
 This will include all
    the validation steps above followed by execution of each plugin's publish pass followed by execution of each plugin's finalize pass.

 .. note:: The overview above describes the publish execution in terms of an
-    artists launching the Publish UI.
+    artist launching the Publish UI.
 All of these concepts, including collection, acceptance, and publish plugins are exposed by the :ref:`publish-api` making it possible to build more advanced, custom publish workflows outside of the default Publish UI.